cylc/cylc-admin/docs/proposal-spawn-on-d.md

 can detect workflow completion as follows:

 - If the workflow has NOT stalled,
-   - Not completed (obviously)
+   - Then it has not completed (obviously)
 - If the worklfow has stalled,
-   - Failed tasks (and waiting children) present: premature stall
+   - With unhandled failed tasks present: premature stall
-   - No failed tasks present: workflow completed
+   - With no unhandled failed tasks present: workflow completed

 At stall we can choose to keep the most recent active tasks in the pool, or to empty the pool (apart from unhandled failed tasks).
 Keeping recent active tasks